GeunhwaJeong/haneul-new/.changeset/yellow-ants-smoke.md

 "@haneullabs/haneul.js": minor
 ---

-Remove old `HaneulExecuteTransactionResponse` interface, and `CertifiedTransaction` interface in favor of the new unified `HaneulTransactionResponse` interfaces.
+Remove old `HaneulExecuteTransactionResponse` interface, and `CertifiedTransaction` interface in favor of the new unified `HaneulTransactionBlockResponse` interfaces.